xavier1218/Portfolio/Asteroids Remake/ReadMe.md

 Here is a link to play our game on the TIC-80 website: [TIC-80 Link](https://tic80.com/play?cart=3253).

-The following is a direct copy of Xavier Serrano and Alyssa Zhang's submission for our Swarthmore Computer Science class, CPSC 091s - Game Systems, taught by [Keith O'Hara](https://drablab.org/keithohara/).
+The following is a direct copy of Xavier Serrano and Alyssa Zhang's writeup submission for our Swarthmore Computer Science class, CPSC 091s - Game Systems, taught by [Keith O'Hara](https://drablab.org/keithohara/).